khofstadter/navigatingthedigitalworld.com/docs/digital-identities.md

 - Students are comfortable sharing information about their personal lives online but less comfortable sharing information about their developing professional practices, "especially if this might open them up to criticism or reveal mistakes and failings."
 - The audience of traditional publishing is:
   - Targeted, meaning that if you publish in a journal on biology, you will primarily have biologists reading your work.
-  - Usually at a safe distance, meaning that if they criticize your work, they will do it in writing in a paper they publish (unless you present at a conference - some people can be harsh).
+  - Usually at a safe distance, meaning that if they criticize your work, they will do it in writing in a paper they publish (unless you present at a conference where some people can be harsh).
 - The audience when publishing on the Web:
   - Could be unlimited (but is often targeted).
   - Can give you quick feedback linked to their real or not real identities.
 - It might be better to consider work published online as unfinished, something that can start discussions. <!-- find webpages with version numbers or on the top some disclaimers saying this is an updated version of something earlier -->
 - A powerful feature of open practice using the Web is the access to feedback from individuals or networks who are beyond the classroom.
-(Of course, you need to remain critical.)
+(Of course, [remain critical](https://youtu.be/ya_p4RIorXw?feature=shared).)
 - White believes "that making the process of learning more visible and collaborative online challenges students to become relevant members of their discipline or academic community" (although does not suggest this for all subjects).
 - Students should have their own private groups where they can express themselves without being afraid of being monitored.
 - Our main resident identities on the Web should probably not be a mix of personal and professional/institutional (hint: be personal in private groups and professional openly).